Instructional coordinator, Kairuruku akoranga kura

 Tasks

-- modify teaching methods or materials to accommodate student needs
+- modify teaching materials for student needs

-- promote educational institutions or programmes
+- promote educational programmes

 Social